spikedoanz/spikedoanz.github.io/content/llm-unix.md

 ---

-if you have any questions, suggestions or feedback, do DM me over on [twitter](https://x.com/spikedoanz)
+if you have any questions, suggestions or feedback, you can DM me on [twitter](https://x.com/spikedoanz)

+or email me at spikedoanz@gmail.com